rodrigo-morais/hackernews.spa/README.md

 Only top stories and comments from stories are implemented.

 Hacker News provides an [API](https://github.com/HackerNews/API) which provides multiple endpoints and in order to get some valuable data it is necessary to call more than one endpoint.
-E.g. in order to present the top stories first it is necessary to call https://hacker-news.firebaseio.com/v0/topstories.json?print=pretty which will return an array as ```[ 9129911, 9129199, 9127761, 9128141, 9128264, 9127792, 9129248, 9127092, 9128367, ..., 9038733 ]```.
-To access the stories including the data, and not only the ids, this endpoint https://hacker-news.firebaseio.com/v0/item/{id}.json needs to be called for every item in the array returned in the first call.
+E.g. in order to present the top stories first it is necessary to call https://hacker-news.firebaseio.com/v0/topstories.json?print=pretty which will return an array such as ```[ 9129911, 9129199, 9127761, 9128141, 9128264, 9127792, 9129248, 9127092, 9128367, ..., 9038733 ]```.
+To access the stories including the data, and not only the ids, this endpoint https://hacker-news.firebaseio.com/v0/item/{id}.json needs to be called for every item in the array and returned in the first call.

 This approach has two issues for this app: [N+1](https://www.infoq.com/articles/N-Plus-1) and performance